 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breast feeding, if you have anemia, or if you smoke.
-Tell your doctor if you have liver disease, kidney disease, or lung disease.
-Make sure your doctor knows if you have a history of heart problems or high blood pressure.
+- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, adrenal problems, autoimmune disorders, bleeding problems, low potassium in the blood, lung disease, heart failure, or a history of cardiovascular disease or high blood pressure.

 - Your doctor will give you instructions on what to do if you have a medical emergency, such as severe bleeding.
 Keep all emergency phone numbers with you during your treatment.

-- Some people might have serious side effects such as bleeding or infection after using this medicine.
-Call your doctor right away if you have a fever (100.4°F or higher), severe stomach pain, heavy vaginal bleeding, weakness, nausea, vomiting, diarrhea, or if you feel dizzy or faint after you receive this medicine.
+- Call your doctor right away if you have a fever (100.4°F or higher), severe abdominal pain, heavy vaginal bleeding, weakness, nausea, vomiting, diarrhea, or you feel dizzy or faint after you receive this medicine.
+These could be symptoms of a serious infection.
 If you cannot reach your doctor, go to a hospital or other medical facility right away.

 - Make sure you tell any other doctor who treats you that you are using this medicine.
 Keep your medication guide with you at all times so you can show the doctor.